Ojos del Salado: Surroundings

 The landscape is dominated by volcanoes, many of Pleistocene or Holocene age, and is the highest volcanic region in the world.
 Young volcanoes have conical shapes and often feature summit craters.
-Travellers have compared the region to a "moonscape".
+Travellers have called the region a "moonscape".
 There are hot springs in the region, such as the Termas Laguna Verde at the shores of Laguna Verde, which are frequented by visitors.

-The volcano lies in the middle of an over 80 km long east-west trending chain of volcanoes that form a drainage divide and includes the volcanoes Nevado Tres Cruces, Incahuasi and Cerro Blanco.
+The volcano lies in the middle of an over 80 km long east–west trending chain of volcanoes that form a drainage divide and includes the volcanoes Nevado Tres Cruces, Incahuasi and Cerro Blanco.
 This chain of volcanoes appears to be part of the Ojos del Salado-San Buenaventura tectonic lineament, which corresponds to a geographic (southern boundary of the Puna de Atacama) and tectonic discontinuity in the region.
 The lineament may be a consequence of the subduction of the Copiapo Ridge at this latitude.
 An alternative view is that the subducting Copiapo Ridge is actually located north of the lineament; this would be more consistent with the theory that the subduction of such ridges gives rise to gaps in the volcanic chain.

 Ice and glaciers

 Except for firn and small glaciers in sheltered parts of the mountain, Ojos del Salado lacks substantial ice cover.
 This is due to the arid climate of the region, which causes the equilibrium line altitude of ice to rise above the top of the mountain and keeps most peaks in the area ice-free.
-Glacier areas shown on maps are often actually immobile firn fields.
+Only farther south at Tronquitos does more extensive glaciation begin.
+Temporary ice and snow accumulations can be mistaken for glaciers, and glacier areas shown on maps are often actually immobile firn fields.
 The ice reaches thicknesses of only 10–15 m and areal extents of a few hundred metres.
 Meltwater feeds streams.

-Climbing parties in 1956 reported two glaciers on the northwestern slope, a 1958 report indicated that an ice body at 6600 m elevation descends into two branches and is followed at lower elevation by another glacier also with two branches—but in neither case with any evidence of movement—and in 2014 there was ice in the summit crater and substantial glaciers on the eastern and southern slopes, which reached elevations below 6000 m.
+Climbing parties in 1956 reported two glaciers on the northwestern slope, a 1958 report indicated that an ice body at 6600 m elevation descends into two branches and is followed at lower elevation by another glacier also with two branches—but in neither case with any evidence of movement— and in 2014 there was ice in the summit crater and substantial glaciers on the eastern and southern slopes, which reached elevations below 6000 m.
 There have been increases in ice area between 1974 and 1983 but between 1986 and 2000, ice area decreased by 40%.
 The melting of the ice is expected to produce an increased discharge at first, but eventually ice diminishes to the point that runoff will decline.

 Penitentes have been encountered by climbers as early as 1937, in 1949 there were reportedly 5–8 m high penitentes on Ojos del Salado.
 Penitentes are high ice spires which form when ice sublimates in the intense insolation.